Top 10 Free Things to do in Milford Sound

-Nothing starts the day off like hearing the beautiful Bellbird’s call to its mate at dawn.
-The clarity of note is one-of-a kind and there really is no better alarm clock to start the day.
+Nothing starts the day off like the beautiful song of the bellbird calling to its mate.
+The clarity of the bellbird’s note is one-of-a-kind, and there really is no better alarm clock to start the day.

-2. Watch the first light hit the Fjord from the foreshore
+2. Watch the first light hit the fiord from the foreshore

-3. Fill your water bottle with some of NZ’s best water from the Cleddau River
+3. Fill your water bottle with some of New Zealand’s best water from the Cleddau River

 Go straight to the source and quench your thirst with some of the purest water in New Zealand.
+The Cleddau River flows past Milford Sound Lodge and its waters are worth a taste.
 Feel free to cast a line if you fancy some Rainbow Trout for supper.

 4. Adventure through thick, untouched rainforest in the Tutoko Valley

-Take a walk in Fiordland’s pristine temperate rainforest and feel nature breathe.
+Take a walk in Fiordland’s pristine temperate rainforest and feel the power of nature.
+The start of the Tutoko Valley track is found a short drive from the lodge on the Milford road by the Tutoko Valley bridge.
+It is a challenging two-hour hike up the Tutoko River Valley.
 Clamber over trees, jump through puddles and look out for rare and wonderful wildlife.

-5. Hike in glacier-carved valleys and gape at the mountain-tops and waterfalls
+5. Hike in glacier-carved valleys and marvel at impressive mountains and waterfalls

-6. Have fun with the rare & mischievous Keas
+6. Have fun with the mischievous (and rare) kea

 7. Join a free evening nature walk and learn about what makes Fiordland so special

-Take a relaxed stroll with the nature guide at Milford Sound Lodge and learn about some of the amazing stories, plants and animals that make up this World Heritage Site.
+Take a relaxed stroll with the nature guide at Milford Sound Lodge to learn more about Fiordland.
+A fascinating insight into the amazing stories, plants and animals that make up this World Heritage Site.